From Abandoned Home to Community Anchor

 Ada Lovelace was a 19th Century writer, mathematician, pioneer, and the initial inspiration for Ada’s Technical Books and Café.
 The impetus for the project was to create the “book retailer of the future.”
 Achieving this vision required adaptive reuse, an addition, and a pioneering approach to the neighborhood bookstore.

-The primary goal was to retain the existing character of the building, while providing a great retail environment that also functions as a comfortable and inviting café space.
-We were able to utilize over 60% of the original structure for building reuse, and salvaged all of the existing framing lumber for key fixtures within the space.
+Through careful design and planning, we were able to utilize over 60% of the original structure, and salvaged all of the existing framing lumber for key fixtures within the space.

-Contrasting re-used building materials with high-gloss interior finishes ties the building to its mission of a brick-and-mortar store that sells books on technology.
+Contrasting reused building materials with high-gloss interior finishes ties the building to its mission of a brick-and-mortar store selling books on technology.

 Want to learn more?